-This group of dedicated individuals represents the community within which Central Hall Commons serves.
-Each brings their unique experience to the governing, directing and supporting of Central Hall Commons programs and efforts to embody the Mission, Vision and Values upon which the organization was founded.
+This group of dedicated individuals represents the community that Central Hall Commons serves.
+Each brings their unique personal experience to the governing, directing and supporting of Central Hall Commons.

 Michelle Fagan, President